 “That’s a broad range, any ethnicity, any age, and to the extent we can help people who have that or will have that, that’s great,” he said.
 “The likelihood of that affecting our own population is great.
 We’re doing a good thing for the folks we work with and that’s the reason to get involved.”

 NKF estimates that as many as 600,000 citizens of New York City are living with undiagnosed chronic kidney disease, which is the gradual loss of kidney function over time that can result in kidney failure.
-Once a patient reaches kidney failure, dialysis or a kidney transplant are required to maintain life.
+Once a patient reaches kidney failure, dialysis or a kidney transplant is required to maintain life.
 According to the United Network for Organ Sharing (UNOS), in New York state alone, 9,502 candidates are currently on the waitlist for organ transplants and of that 7,870 people are awaiting a kidney.

 “Larry Weiss and Rick Taylor exemplify what it means to be philanthropic leaders and kidney health advocates in our community, and we are thrilled to have them serve as our 2019 New York City Kidney Walk Co-chairs,” said Meg Gilmartin, executive director of NKF Serving Greater New York and Connecticut.